When thinking about frugality, people tend to associate it with being poor, sacrificing, or being their mother during the 80s.

 Expensive Smart Phones

-Some of ya’ll are geeks when it comes to the latest gadgets, which is cool, but way too expensive.
-In this day and age, almost everyone one has a smartphone, so you may feel left out if you don’t.
+Some of ya’ll are geeks when it comes to the latest gadgets, which is cool… but way too expensive.
+In this day and age, it seems as if everyone one has a smartphone, so you may feel left out if you don’t.

-Instead of paying for expensive phones, frugal people will either keep their phone for a little longer or buy them refurbished.
+Instead of paying for expensive phones, frugal people will either keep their phone for a little longer or buy them refurbished from places such as Gazelle.

-In addition, frugal people will shop around for affordable cell phone plans or opt for a prepaid version.
+In addition, frugal-minded folks will shop around for affordable cell phone plans or opt for a prepaid version.

 Some alternatives to expensive cell phone plans are: